Keyboard shortcuts

 With this module, e.g., the Bose-Hubbard model, can be simulated.
 See the bose_hubbard_groundstate.ipynb example for details.

-Before looking at the examples, it is advised that you read the Getting Started Guide.
+Before looking at the examples, it is advised that you read the Quantum Solver Concepts chapter.

-The examples described below can be accessed via HQStage.
+The examples described below can be accessed via HQStage by executing the following shell command.

 1. spinful_fermions_groundstate.ipynb